2016 Rutgers Scarlet Knights football team

 The 2016 Rutgers Scarlet Knights football team represented Rutgers University in the 2016 NCAA Division I FBS football season.
 It was the Scarlet Knights' third season as a member of the Big Ten Conference, and a member of the East Division.
 The team was led by Chris Ash, who is in his first season.
 Rutgers played its home games at High Point Solutions Stadium in Piscataway, New Jersey.
 They finished the season 2–10, 0–9 in Big Ten play to finish in last place in the East Division.

 Schedule

 Rutgers announced its 2016 football schedule on July 11, 2013.
-The 2016 schedule consists of 7 home and 5 away games in the regular season.
-The Scarlet Knights will host Big Ten foes Illinois, Indiana, Iowa, Michigan, and Penn State, and will travel to Maryland, Michigan State, Minnesota, and Ohio State.
+The 2016 schedule consisted of 7 home and 5 away games in the regular season.
+The Scarlet Knights hosted Big Ten foes Illinois, Indiana, Iowa, Michigan, and Penn State, and traveled to Maryland, Michigan State, Minnesota, and Ohio State.

-The team will host two of the three non–conference games which are against Howard Bison from the Mid-Eastern Athletic Conference, the New Mexico Lobos from the Mountain West Conference, and Washington Huskies from the Pac-12 Conference (Pac-12).
+The team hosted two of the three non–conference games against Howard Bison from the Mid-Eastern Athletic Conference, the New Mexico Lobos from the Mountain West Conference, and Washington Huskies from the Pac-12 Conference (Pac-12).